sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/prometheus/grafana.md

-keywords: grafana, dashboard, observability, sustainability, green, power consumption, carbon, CO₂
+keywords: grafana, dashboard, green, power consumption, carbon, CO₂
-description: How to import and configure Hardware Sentry Dashboards for Grafana.
+description: How to import, configure, and use Hardware Sentry Dashboards for Grafana.

 # Grafana Dashboards